Thorium/the-elmish-book/chapters/elm/form-inputs.md

 ### Raw and Parsed: Extending The State

 We were able to retrieve numeric input from the text box.
 But still the program feels a bit weird because when the input is invalid, the reflected text in the `span` element is not changed.
-Let's make it a bit nicer by showing the parsed number in a green color if the input is actually an integer.
-Let's show an error message in a red color if we were unable to parse the text.
+Let's make it a bit nicer by showing the parsed number in green color if the input is actually an integer.
+Let's show an error message in red color if we were unable to parse the text.

 <resolved-image source="/images/elm/int-validated.gif" />